How to Evaluate a Business Before You Buy It

 Frequently Asked Questions

 How much can negotiation actually change the final sale price of a business?
-In our experience, skilled negotiation typically swings the final sale price by 8% to 15% on top of how the business was initially offered — and on terms (tax structure, earn-outs, working capital), the variance can be even higher.
-On a $2M business, that’s $160K to $300K of value created in negotiation alone, which is why working with an experienced broker almost always pays for itself.
+In our experience, skilled negotiation typically swings the final sale price by 8–15% above what a seller would achieve without it.
+On terms — tax structure, earn-outs, working capital — the variance can be even higher.
+On a $2M Indiana business, that’s $160K to $300K of value created at the negotiating table, which is why working with an experienced broker almost always pays for itself.

-What’s the biggest mistake sellers make when negotiating with a buyer?
+What’s the biggest mistake sellers make when negotiating a business sale?
 Negotiating directly with the buyer when emotionally invested.
 Even sophisticated owners give away leverage in face-to-face conversations because they react to questions in real time.
-A neutral broker who can take the questions, consult the seller privately, and respond strategically preserves dramatically more value.
+A neutral broker who can take questions, consult the seller privately, and respond strategically preserves dramatically more value than a seller who’s in the room.

 Should I take the first offer I receive on my Indiana business?
-Almost never as written, but pay attention to it.
+Almost never as written, but pay close attention to it.
 The first qualified offer is a strong signal about market interest and pricing.
-The right move is to counter strategically — not to accept, and not to reject.
-We’ve sold businesses at higher prices on the second offer than the first in the majority of cases where the first offer arrived early.
+The right move is to counter strategically — not to accept outright, and not to reject.
+In most cases where a first offer arrives early, we’ve achieved a higher price on the second offer.

 How long does the negotiation phase usually take in a business sale?
 For most Main Street businesses in Indiana, negotiation from initial offer to signed Letter of Intent takes 2 to 4 weeks.
-From LOI to closing is typically another 60 to 120 days, with most of that being due diligence rather than further price negotiation.
-The biggest negotiation work happens in the first 30 days.
+From LOI to closing is typically another 60 to 120 days, with most of that time in due diligence rather than price negotiation.
+The bulk of negotiation value is determined in the first 30 days.

 Most owners worry about how to find a buyer.
 The harder problem is what happens after you find one — and that’s where most of the value of a business sale actually gets decided.

-If you’re considering selling your Indiana business in the next 12 to 24 months, the prep work that protects your negotiation leverage starts now: clean financials, defensible market data, a clear walk-away number, and an advisor team that can run the conversation without you in the room when you need to be out of it.
+If you’re considering selling your Indiana business in the next 12 to 24 months, the prep work that protects your negotiation leverage starts now: clean financials, defensible market data, a clear walk-away number, and an advisor team that can run the conversation without you in the room when it matters.

 A confidential conversation costs nothing.
 We’ve helped Indiana business owners close more than $787M in transactions, and we’ll tell you straight where your negotiation leverage actually sits before you spend a dollar listing.